 frequently asked questions

-Museum studies are the academic and professional knowledge that supports all aspects of museums and similar public institutions.
+Museum studies is the academic and professional knowledge that supports all aspects of museums and similar public institutions.
+Here at CGP, we focus predominately on history-based curriculum, however the generalist nature of our program ensures opportunities in a broad spectrum of museums, including art, decorative arts, science, and children’s museums.

 Though CGP focuses much of its efforts on history-based institutions, our generalist nature means that our alumni are fully qualified to work in a broad spectrum of museums, including art, decorative arts, and science museums.

-What is the relationship between CGP and Oneonta?
+What is the relationship between CGP and SUNY Oneonta?

-CGP is an academic division of SUNY College at Oneonta (aka SUCO), and students are enrolled in and will ultimately graduate with a degree from Oneonta.
-That being said, it is infrequent that students will be required to go to campus, though many visit fairly frequently.
+CGP is an academic division of SUNY College at Oneonta, and students are enrolled in and will ultimately graduate with a degree from Oneonta.
+That being said, students are only rarely required to go to campus, though many visit far more often.
+The SUNY Oneonta campus is roughly a 30 minute drive from CGP.

 What is the relationship between CGP and NYSHA?

 NYSHA provides CGP with facilities, learning opportunities, and a number of professional staff members who act as adjunct faculty.
-CGP provides NYSHA a group of enthusiastic individuals, who may volunteer in a variety of ways.
+CGP provides NYSHA with a group of enthusiastic individuals, many of whom volunteer themselves in a variety of ways.

-Do I have to be a history major?
+Do I need to be a history major?

-While many students come with previous degrees in history, a wide variety of majors are represented, from archaeology, to art history, to english, to philosophy.
+While many students come with pervious degrees in history, a wide variety of majors are represented, including Archaeology, Anthropology, Art History, Business, English, Computer Science, and Geology.

 Is there financial aid?